ChromaticFlint/ChromaticFlint.github.io/content/featured/Flight Sequencer/index.md

 ---

 Prototype project to test flight patterns for designing bullet hell waves.
 The goal was to learn how to store and retrieve enemy types, waves, patterns, and positions within UI elements.

+Click the image for Windows/MacOs web version of the prototype.